daveraja/bash-hacks/README.md

 The rest of this readme provides details of the different modules.

-workspaces
+Workspaces
 ----------

 The workspaces module provides functions to setup and control workspaces.
 A workspace is simply a directory containing some special files.
+Workspaces have their own setup and exit scripts as well maintaining their own bash history.

-Workspaces are implemented by running a sub-bash shell.
-This ensures that workspaces doesn't polute each others environment spaces when switching between them.
-I'm still undecided if this approach is too heavy handed.
+Working within a workspace is implemented by running a sub-bash shell.
+This ensures that workspaces doesn't polute each others environment spaces.

+Note, that this whole sub-shell thing should be reasonably transparent to the user and should feel like you are working in a normal environment.
+Much of the smarts of this module try to maintain this illusion, for example if you call "exit" it should do what you expect, and not simply exit the workspace sub-shell.
+I'm still undecided if this approach is too heavy handed, but so far seems to work reasonably well.

 Following are the environment variables and special files that are used by this module.

 * Special files/directories:
-  * local: In the directory that is a workspace a
+  * `.workspace` sub-directory is created in the directory that is a workspace.
-  * ./.workspace - directory is created.
-This directory contains:
+     This sub-directory contains:
-     * on_enter.sh  - file that is run on workspace startup
+     * `on_enter.sh` - file that is run on workspace startup
-     * on_exit.sh   - file that is run on workspace exit
+     * `on_exit.sh`   - file that is run on workspace exit
-     * bash_history - use this file to maintain the bash history.
+     * `bash_history` - use this file to maintain the bash history.
-     * id.<NNNN>    - randomly generated unique identify for workspace.
+     * `id.<NNNN>`    - randomly generated unique identify for workspace.
- * ~/.workspaces - Contains symlinks to all registered workspaces
+ * `~/.workspaces` - Contains symlinks to all registered workspaces allowing for easy listing and switching betwen workspaces.

 * Some environment variables that may be useful
   * WORKSPACE_DIR - A workspace HOME directory.